Drug Free Campus Policy

 English Fluency Requirements

 ATC maintains procedures to ensure that all permanent and adjunct faculty possess adequate proficiency in both written and spoken English.
 The college will respond appropriately to student concerns regarding an instructor’s English fluency.
-Students should address any concerns about English fluency an Enrollment Advisor in the Enrollment Services Office.
+Students should address any concerns about English fluency to an Enrollment Advisor in the Enrollment Services Center.

 General Educational Development (GED)